typicode/husky/README.md

 ## Supporting

 Do you ❤️ husky?
-You can support its development on Patreon! 😉
+You can support its development on Patreon!

 <p>
   <a href="https://www.patreon.com/typicode">
     <img src="https://c5.patreon.com/external/logo/become_a_patron_button@2x.png" width="160">
   </a>
 </p>

-Click [here](https://thanks.typicode.com) to view the list of Supporters.

 ## Install